davidroyer/vuedocs-boilerplate/docs/components/VCard/README.md

 # VCard
-A basic card component that offers 2 slots to use: NEWWW FOR CONFIG.JS
+A basic card component that offers 2 slots to use:
 1. Card Body
 2. Card Footer